diiStephen/RedBlackTree/README.md

 Full details can be found in the docs directory (if they are available).
 These notes will cover the full details of the RBT as a data-structure.

+# Compilation
+The included makefile includes two build targets: default and engine.

+The *default* target will build a shared object library, `rbtree.so` in the `build/` directory.
+This can then be used just like any other shared object library.

+The *engine* target builds the test-engine program, also in the `build/` directory.
+This program can be used to write tests for the RBT.
+Further details regarding `test-engine` are available below in the "Testing" section.

+Additionally, the files rbtree.c, rbtree.h, errors.c, and errors.h can be
+included with any C project and compiled along with the rest of the source.
+Thus, you don't have to use the makefile if it's not necessary.

 # Usage

-The files rbtree.c and rbtree.h can be included with any C project and compiled along with the rest of the source.
-The makefile included at the moment can be used to build the test-engine program.

 **NOTE**: The functions described here are "public" in the sense that they are meant for external use.
 The library includes many "private"